kencx/keyb/README.md

 keyb requires Go 1.18.

-Bug reports, feature requests and PRs for the above roadmap or for default keymaps in `examples/` are very welcome.
+Bug reports, feature requests and PRs are very welcome.

+More examples for default keymaps in `examples/` are also welcome.

 ## Screenshots